 Above all, have fun exploring the landscapes and locations you personally know.
 Consider them as if you were seeing the territory for the first time…

-Don’t want to miss this monthly writing prompt series?
-Sign up to receive them direct to your email in-box (and get access to exclusive offers on mentoring) here:
+Don’t want to miss this blogpost series?
+Sign up to receive each new post direct to your email in-box (and get access to exclusive offers on mentoring) here:

 Vivid locations, deftly sketched, are part of the contract we establish with readers that our story is authentic.
 Especially in long-form fiction, they are one of the subtle supports for persuading the reader to suspend disbelief and immerse themselves in the story.